Humanoid World Models: Open World Foundation Models for Humanoid Robotics: Introduction

 One avenue for improving humanoid intelligence and control is through \textit{World Models}—predictive models trained to forecast future outcomes based on past observations and actions \cite{haworldmodel}.
 In our setting, these function as action-conditioned video generators: they predict future visual states as sequences of frames, enabling agents to simulate the consequences of candidate actions \cite{du2023videolanguageplanning}.
-By simulating the outcomes of actions before trying them in the real world, world models support long-horizon planning, counterfactual reasoning, and data-efficient policy learning through synthetic rollouts \cite{yang2024videonewlanguagerealworld, unisim}.
+By simulating the outcomes of actions without trying them in the real world, world models can be used for long-horizon planning by using them as a dynamics model \cite{yang2024videonewlanguagerealworld} and enable more data-efficient policy learning through synthetic rollouts \cite{unisim}.

 Despite recent progress in video generation, most models are built for entertainment applications \cite{liu2024sorareviewbackgroundtechnology, polyak2024moviegencastmedia}, emphasizing visual appeal over physical, ego-centric plausibility.
 Many world models remain closed-source, require large-scale compute for training or inference, or are not designed for humanoid robots \cite{unisim, nvidia2025cosmosworldfoundationmodel, FangqiIRASim2024}.
-As a result, there is a clear gap: few open-source models are both physically grounded for humanoid robots and lightweight enough to train or run inference on modest academic hardware (e.g., 2–3 GPUs).
-To address this, we ask: Can we build a physically plausible, humanoid-specific world model that runs on just two GPUs?
+As a result, there is a clear gap: few open-source models are both physically grounded for humanoid robots and lightweight enough to train and deploy on modest academic hardware (e.g., 2–3 GPUs).
+To address this, we ask: Can we build a physically plausible, humanoid-specific world model that can be trained and deployed on as little as two GPUs?

-We introduce \textbf{Humanoid World Models} (HWM), an open-source lightweight world model for humanoid robotics on 100 hours of humanoid video demonstrations.
+We introduce \textbf{Humanoid World Models} (HWM), a set of open-source, lightweight world models for humanoid robotics trained on 100 hours of humanoid video demonstrations.
 We investigate two distinct video generation paradigms: Masked Transformers and Flow-Matching models.
 Drawing from recent advances in image and video generation, we explore four architectural variations within each framework.
 These variations are defined along two axes: (1) joint vs. cross-attention mechanisms, and (2) shared vs. separate parameters across token streams.
-This design space is motivated by successful architecture strategies from the much more explored text-to-image models.
+This design space is motivated by successful architecture strategies from the more well-studied text-to-image model literature.